 The International Course is a one day class where students will learn about the driving laws of Kentucky, and national statutes each driver must follow.
 Students will be given the opportunity to drive our state-of-the art simulators, and discuss the necessity of car insurance with a certified insurance agent.

-The class is 10am until 3pm and is free, however, a box lunch will be available for the price of $10.
+The class is 10am until 3pm and is free, however, There is a $10 admission price for the museum.
 Students who do not have transportation to the Museum can meet at the WKU International Center where they will be picked up prior to the class and brought back after the class for $4 round-trip.

 The Driving Contract